-Would you like to know the #1 Grammar Error?
+Would you like to know the number one grammatical error?

 Hint: The word involved is small and it’s contained in this sentence.

 Yet the two rules are actually quite easy to remember.

 Rule 1: When you mean it is or it has, use an apostrophe.